Charles Derber: Early works: attention, narcissism, and wilding

 In 1980, he published a book entitled The Pursuit of Attention that focuses on ego-centeredness and "conversational narcissism" in everyday life, which he shows are structured by class, gender, and America's individualistic culture.
 H. Wayne Hogan wrote that the book "...adds nothing to the existing stock of knowledge on this subject."
 Mary F. Rogers, however, from the University of West Florida, wrote: "...this study is a refreshingly balanced, strongly grounded exploration of the routines Americans exploit in competing for attention.
 The author argues convincingly that those routines exhibit many features of market behavior."

 In Beyond Wilding (1994), he used 1989 Central Park jogger case as a lens to examine "wilding," a term some perpetrators used to describe random acts of violence, as a larger metaphor for pervasive anti-social behavior in American society.
-He went on to publish the The Wilding of America: Money, Mayhem, and the New American Dream in 1996.
+He went on to publish The Wilding of America: Money, Mayhem, and the New American Dream in 1996.
 Derber defines wilding as "self-oriented behavior that hurts others and damages the social fabric."
 Barbara Chasin wrote that the book analyzes "...the consequences of an unregulated American capitalist system."
 In 2013, Derber published his book Sociopathic Society.
 He writes that we are raising too many males to not have empathy.
 Relatedly, he has written that "Climate change is a symptom of the sociopathic character of our capitalist model."